ps173/jsedit/README.md

   ```

   After throw some more readline stuff for detecting ctrl-c to exit and u r
-  now going with a editing screen
+  now going with a editing screen.
+But this only for reading lines

 - [ ] Next is reading file and taking file input
 - [ ] Multiprocesses to show more stuff